Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 I wrote back in 2019 that there may be a time when it's time to move on.

 The reality of the gig economy is there's a ceiling.
 Any time you trade tasks that take up time for money, there's going to be an upper limit to what you can make.
-While I believe the potential is often much higher than what a lot of people think, there's still a limit.
+While I believe the potential is often much higher than many think, there's still a limit.

-That ceiling drops when costs go up or delivery fees go down.
-It drops further if customers are less likely to tip either because of extreme delivery fees or because they just can't afford to as much as they once could.
+That ceiling drops when costs go up, or delivery fees go down.
+It drops further if customers are less likely to tip either because of excessive delivery fees or because they just can't afford as much as they once could.